gstich2/AMA-IMPACT/PRD.md

   - Filter by: visa type, status, employee, date range
   - Role-specific data (staff see own, leads see team, PM sees contract)

+**F-014a: Department Statistics Report (NEW - v3.0)** ⭐
+- **As a** PM/Manager, **I want to** view visa tracking statistics by department, **so that** I can monitor team compliance
+- **Acceptance Criteria:**
+  - Query department-level or contract-level visa statistics
+  - Metrics: Beneficiary counts (direct/total/active/inactive), visa application counts by status/type
+  - Expiration alerts: 30-day, 90-day, and expired visas
+  - Support for recursive sub-department statistics
+  - Role-based access: ADMIN (all), PM/HR (their contract), MANAGER (their dept only)
+  - Used in department tree view for inline statistics display

 **F-015: Expiration Report**
 - **As an** HR rep, **I want to** generate a report of upcoming expirations, **so that** I can plan renewals
 - **Acceptance Criteria:**